Rock Creek Campus

 Biology and Management of Zoo Animals AAS Degree

 Minimum 103 credits.
 Students must also meet Associate Degree Comprehensive Requirements and Associate of Applied Science Requirements.
 Students must complete a total of sixteen credits of General Education.
 Some courses specified within the program may be used as General Education.
+In addition to required courses in the program of study, students must satisfy MTH 58/65 competency.
 Students should consult with program advisors for course planning.

 Course of Study